IdahoLabResearch/CDB_Analysis_Program/README.rst

 1. Select the button “Code” near the top of this directory.
 2. Select “Download ZIP” from the dropdown menu that appears.
 3. Extract the downloaded file to a folder of your choice.
-4. Open the command line, then move to the directory “HyPAT” within the downloaded folder.
+4. Open the command line, then move to the directory “CDB-AP_1.0” within the downloaded folder.
 5. Run the following code to open the application: python main.py